 Financial health is about your ability to balance your financial needs of today with those of tomorrow, and get through times of financial hardship.

-Through our FHI studies and Index, here we measure multiple consumer and financial behaviours, such as the extent to which households plan ahead for upcoming expenses, save towards longer term goals, or manage debt.
-These span the spectrum of daily financial management, debt/ credit management; saving planning and investing, and protection.
+Through our FHI studies and Index, here we measure many consumer and financial behaviours, such as the extent to which households plan ahead for upcoming expenses, save towards longer term goals, or manage debt.
+These behaviours span the spectrum of daily financial management, debt/ credit management; saving planning and investing, and protection.

 Financial resilience is about your ability to get through financial hardship, financial stressors or ‘shocks’ as a result of unplanned life events.